List of streets in Edmonton: 124 Street

 124 Street is located central Edmonton.
 It begins at Jasper Avenue as an arterial road and travels north to 118 Avenue, where it downgrades to a residential road with traffic calming measures to prevent through traffic at 125 Avenue.
 124 Street presently has a signalized intersection with Yellowhead Trail, providing access to adjacent industrial areas; however it is slated for closure when the 127 Street interchange is constructed as part of the Yellowhead Trail freeway conversion.
+Prior to Edmonton adopting its numbering system in c.
+1913, 124 Street was known as 24th Street.

 The 124 Street Business Association is a business revitalization zone which includes the 124 Street corridor from 121 Street on Jasper Avenue to 111 Avenue.

 127 Street

 127 Street is located north Edmonton.
 It begins as a residential road at Villa Avenue (south of 104 Avenue) and is a one-way street (northbound) from Stony Plain Road to 118 Avenue, with a southbound bike lane.
 North of 118 Avenue, it becomes an arterial road passes through the north neighbourhoods to Sturgeon County where it becomes Range Road 250.

 There are long-term plans to realign and extend 127 Street northwest of Anthony Henday Drive, following the northern city boundary of St. Albert, to Highway 2; no timeline is set for construction.

-As of November 2018, 127 Street north of Anthony Henday Drive has partially opened up in the new alignment of the road, long term plans extending it to Valour Avenue.
+As of November 2018, 127 Street north of Anthony Henday Drive has partially opened up in the new alignment of the road, long-term plans extending it to Valour Avenue.